Kingslayyerr/tiktok-api-docs/README.md

 ## Legal

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.

 This is an independent and unofficial API.
 Use at your own risk.

+## Bonus

+I reverse engineer applications to understand how they work.
+Every software application is unique, and it is a joy to discover how they are different.